timkimadobe/aepsdk-edge-android/Documentation/api-reference.md

 ```java
 public static void setLocationHint(final String hint)
 ```
-- `hint` the Edge Network location hint to use when connecting to the Edge Network.
+- `hint` the Edge Network location hint to use when connecting to Edge Network.

 ##### Example
 ```java